INTERFAITH COMMUNITY LETTER

 Kathy Erb, Christian Connections for International Health (CCIH)

-Dr. Melody Curtiss JD, Helping Children Worldwide, Inc.
+Dr. Melody Curtiss JD, CEO, Helping Children Worldwide, Inc.

 Sue Blythe, Interfaith Climate Group